 One workaround: Allow Army-Navy to keep its preferred time slot as a non-conference game.
 The AAC would probably agree to this and it would not impact the regular season title race.
 However, it would eliminate another week of flexibility from Army’s schedule.
 Speaking of scheduling…

 A third problem is that Army clearly likes their scheduling flexibility and it has been favorable for them.
 It is not a mistake that Army’s last three seasons have been the best in over two decades.
 They had five home games in 2016, six in 2017, and six in 2018 while 2016 and 2018 both saw an additional game within the state of New York (at Buffalo both times).
 Also factor in the neutral site game against Navy, which gives Army 7 or 8 home/neutral site games that are relatively close to West Point.

 Army gets complete control over 10 games a season, which allows them to play a few big teams for paychecks while still playing a few FCS opponents to get closer to bowl eligibility.
-Mix in several group of 5 teams who are beatable along with fellow independents and Army has a recipe for at least 6 to 7 wins each season as long as they are competitive.
+Mix in several group of 5 teams who are beatable along with fellow independents and Army has a recipe for at least 6 to 7 wins each season as long as they field a competitive team.

 Army’s short stint in Conference USA was a terrible mistake as they moved to a more restrictive schedule while moving away from the wishbone offense.
 That led to a terrible product on the field as they were not competitive at all.

 Army’s return to independent status did not bear fruit until the last three seasons with Jeff Monken at the helm.
 Army has seen its best success in decades thanks to Monken’s leadership.
 Now let’s answer the question posed in the article’s title.